GlenRoarke/Bioinformatics_Project/README.md

 # Preprocessing of Circulating tumour DNA

 ## Authors
-Glen Roarke & Francisca Segars
+Glen Roarke & Francisca Segers

 This set of python and shell scripts preprocess the outputs of bioinformatics preprocessing scripts.